Central Western railway line: Contemporary coal lines

 Kinrola – Rollestone (Bauhinia line), 107 km, opened 2005.
 This line was not electrified when built, with electrification commissioned in December 2014.

 Services

-In 1892, the Central Western Mail train, with first class sleeping carriages and a travelling post office (TPO), departed Rockhampton three times each week at 10pm, arriving in Longreach at 5pm the following day.
+In 1892, the Central Western Mail train, with first class sleeping carriages and a travelling post office (TPO), departed Rockhampton three times each week at 10 p.m., arriving in Longreach at 5 p.m. the following day.
 Second class sleeping cars were introduced in 1896.
 The service was extended to Winton when the line was extended there in 1928.
 Sleeping cars were also provided to Clermont, Springsure and Blackall.

 Foot-warmers were introduced in the first class compartments on trains departing Rockhampton in 1911, and provided each winter until 1958.

 The first buffet car in Queensland operated between Emerald and Longreach commencing in 1912.
 The TPO was withdrawn in 1932 as an economic measure.

 The air-conditioned Midlander was introduced on 4 May 1954.
 It was replaced by the Spirit of the Outback in November 1993, commencing from Brisbane and terminating at Longreach, Winton losing its passenger service from that time.